MannPE/MusicControls-YT/README.md

 # MusicControls-YT
-Chrome extension for controlling youtube
+Simple chrome extension for controlling youtube as a music player